Joseph Alioto: Legacy

 The Joseph L. Alioto Recreation Center at his alma mater, Saint Mary's College in Moraga, California, opened in 2015 and is named after him.
 The privately funded facility cost $23.5 million, and includes an outdoor aquatics center, indoor exercise equipment, a rock climbing wall, and a cafe.
 The center serves the general student body, while varsity athletes use separate dedicated training facilities.

 After his death, the Civic Center Plaza in San Francisco was dedicated as the "Joseph L. Alioto Performing Arts Piazza" on October 28, 1998.

-Additionally, there is a mini park and community garden named for him in the Mission District of San Francisco.
+Alioto Park is a mini park and community garden named for him at 490 Capp Street in the Mission District, owned by the San Francisco Recreation and Parks Department.

 Alioto family

 Alioto had five sons and a daughter with his first wife Angelina Genaro, and a son and daughter with his second wife Kathleen Sullivan.

 Members of Alioto's family are still involved in San Francisco politics.
 His second wife, Kathleen Sullivan Alioto, was a member of the Boston School committee and a candidate for a United States Senate seat in Massachusetts in the 1978 primary.
 Sullivan and Alioto married in 1978 and remained together until his death in 1998.
 Because they were both divorced, the wedding was performed by excommunicated Catholic priest and activist Joseph O'Rourke.

 Angela Alioto, the daughter from his first marriage, served eight years as a member of the San Francisco Board of Supervisors, two as its president.
 One of Angela's three sons, Joe Alioto Veronese, campaigned for a California State Senate seat in 2008.
 One of his granddaughters, Michela Alioto-Pier, was appointed to the Board of Supervisors in 2003 by San Francisco mayor Gavin Newsom and won election to the Board in 2004.
 His grandson Joseph Alioto Jr. ran an unsuccessful bid for a seat on the San Francisco Board of Supervisors in District 3.
 Several of his sons, as well as many of his grandchildren, are successful attorneys and businesspersons in the San Francisco Bay Area.